gilzamir/bworld_async/README.md

 One Step DQN Asyncronous Implementation
 =

-This repo contains a one step deep A3C and Q-learning asyncronous implementations and code base for future research in asyncronous multi-agent implementation of deep reinforcement learning algorithms.
+This repo contains the Asyncronous Advantage Actor-Critic (A3C) algorithm implementation.
 The key features of this implementation is:

 * The use of multiprocessing (indeed threading module) for real advantage of multi-core processors.
 * Use keras hight level features with minimum backend exposition.
 But it yet depends of tensorflow backend.

-The code available contains differents experiments and test of prove code based em OpenGym Atari 2600 environments.
+The code available contains experiments and test of prove code based em OpenGym Atari 2600 environments, but future extensions includes my own environment: a tridimentional game like environment.
+The goal this repo is to provide the community with documented example of A3C algorithm based in multiprocessing python library.

 Training
 =